nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Creating a macro command : `macro`

-Creates an macro in McGymmy.
+Creates a macro in McGymmy.

 Format: `macro SHORTCUT; COMMAND_1; [COMMAND_2;] …​`